Kinematic Basis of Emergent Energetics of Complex Dynamics: Discussion

-When $\vg=0$, the Fokker-Planck equation in (\ref{eq1}) is a gradient flow in a proper mathematical space \cite{peletier}.
-In terms of the Pythagorean-like equation in (\ref{p-like-eq}), the stochastic dynamics following the (\ref{eq1}) with $\vg=0$ has a maximal $f_d$: One leg has the same length as the triangle's hypotenuse.
+When $\vg=0$, the FPE in Eq. \eqref{eq1} is a gradient flow in a proper mathematical space \cite{peletier}.
+In terms of the Pythagorean-like equation in Eq. \eqref{p-like-eq}, the stochastic dynamics following the Eq. \eqref{eq1} with $\vg=0$ has a maximal $f_{\mathrm{d}}$: One leg of a ``triangle'' has the same length as the triangle's hypotenuse.
 Thus, under an appropriate geometry, Onsager's {\em principle of maximum dissipation} can be generalized to nonlinear regime \cite{peletier-2}.
-In recent years, the theory of nonequilibrium landscape has gained wider recognitions in biological physics \cite{ao,wang,hlzq}.
+In recent years, the theory of nonequilibrium landscape has gained wider recognitions in biological physics \cite{ao,qian-ge-mcb,hlzq}.
 Since for a nonequilibrium stochastic system, its stationary state still has highly complex motions as NESS flux \cite{zqq,gqq,wang}, the $\varphi$ is only half the story: the $\vg$ and its related $\omega$ provide the characterization of the NESS motion on each and every $\varphi$ level set.